data301-2021-winter1/project-group36-project/README.md

 ## Describe your dataset in about 150-200 words

 Our dataset looks at United States Government Medicare-Medicaid data from 2006-2012.
-The dataset itself contains demographic, enrollment, medical condition prevalence, service utilization, and state level spending as a way to provide transparency/accountability to American citizens.
-We need to answer how this data was collected by looking at the MMLEADS PUF methodological file that is available.
+The dataset itself contains demographic, enrollment, medical condition prevalence, service utilization, and state level spending as a way to provide transparency/accountability to American citizens for people who are dually enrolled in both Medicare (i.e., over 65 years of age or have a disability) and Medicaid (i.e., have a low annual income).
+The primary data source was CMS's Chronic Conditions Data Warehouse which contains 100% of Medicare enrollment data along with claims for beneficiaries who are enrolled in the fee-for-service program.
+This data would be collected at the time of medical oversight then tranposed to this database on a weekly basis.
+Of this data, members that were dually enrolled in Medicare-Medicaid were utilized to give a comprehensive look at where federal and state resources are being allocated.
+(137 words)

 ## Team Members